kssfilo/recipe-js/README.md

 $.run();
 ```

-you can use recipe-js as 'cron' server by .run() method of RecipeJs (offcourse RecipeNodeJs is also ok)
+you can use recipe-js as 'cron' server by .run() method of RecipeJs (off course RecipeNodeJs is also ok)

 .schedule() schedules .remake() task.
 1st arg is time(3 kind.see above example),2nd is target name, 3rd(optional) is id.